nsalapete/SourceBot/README.md

-# SourceBot - Multi-Agent Supplier Research Dashboard
+# Serica - Multi-Agent Supplier Research Dashboard

 A full-stack application that automates supplier research, evaluation, and outreach using multi-agent workflows and AI.